My Photography & Travel Guide to Edinburgh, Scotland

 Victoria Street

-Victoria Terrace, the elevated walkway above the street, gives you a different compositional angle — looking down onto the curved rooftops and colorful facades below, with the castle visible above in the background on clear days.
+Victoria Street is a curved, cobbled road of colorful facades descending from George IV Bridge to the Grassmarket, lined with shopfronts painted in deep red, cobalt blue, and mustard yellow.
+J.K.
+Rowling drew on it for Diagon Alley in the Harry Potter series.
+Victoria Terrace, the elevated walkway above the street, gives you a different compositional angle — looking down onto the curved rooftops and colorful facades below, with the castle visible above on clear days.

 📷 Pro Tip: Victoria Street photographs best in the early morning before the shops open, when the cobblestones are quiet and the light comes in from the east at a low angle.
 A 24–50mm handles the full curve of the street from the upper end looking down toward the Grassmarket.
 For the classic compressed color-facade shot, position yourself at the bottom of the street looking uphill with the curved buildings narrowing toward the top.
-Victoria Terrace, accessed via a staircase from the top of Victoria Street, gives you the elevated view — a 24–35mm from the railing captures the full sweep of the curved street below with the castle in the distance.
+Victoria Terrace, accessed via a staircase from the top of Victoria Street, gives you the elevated view — a 24–35mm from the railing captures the full sweep of the curved street below.
+After rain, the cobblestones are reflective and the colors become richer.
+This is one of those locations that looks completely different wet versus dry.

 Scottish National Museum